lucidrains/x-transformers/README.md

 out = model(x)
 ```

+Update: It does not seem to work for me.
+I'll let other researchers play around with it a bit more, or potentially find a bug with my implementation, before removing it.
+For anyone who needs length extrapolation, just use ALiBi or dynamic positional bias.

 ### Shifted Tokens

 An <a href="https://github.com/BlinkDL">independent researcher</a> has found that shifting a subset of the feature dimension along the sequence dimension by 1 token helps with convergence (<a href="https://zhuanlan.zhihu.com/p/191393788">Time-mixing</a>).
 I have tested this for the autoregressive case and can confirm that it leads to greatly improved convergence.
 This also lines up with <a href="https://arxiv.org/abs/2106.07477">the results</a> of some papers in the vision domain.